JOML-CI/JOML/README.md

      .get(fb);
 glUniformMatrix4fv(mat4Location, false, fb);
 ```
+The above example first creates a transformation matrix and then uploads that matrix to a uniform variable of the active shader program using the LWJGL 3 method [*glUniformMatrix4fv*](http://javadoc.lwjgl.org/org/lwjgl/opengl/GL20.html#glUniformMatrix4fv%28int,%20boolean,%20java.nio.FloatBuffer%29).

 If you prefer not to use shaders but the fixed-function pipeline and want to use JOML to build the transformation matrices, you can do so.
-Instead of uploading the matrix as a shader uniform you can then use the OpenGL API call *glLoadMatrixf()* provided by LWJGL to set a JOML matrix as the current matrix in OpenGL's matrix stack:
+Instead of uploading the matrix as a shader uniform you can then use the OpenGL API call [*glLoadMatrixf()*](http://javadoc.lwjgl.org/org/lwjgl/opengl/GL11.html#glLoadMatrixf%28java.nio.FloatBuffer%29) provided by LWJGL to set a JOML matrix as the current matrix in OpenGL's matrix stack:
 ```Java
 FloatBuffer fb = BufferUtils.createFloatBuffer(16);
 Matrix4f m = new Matrix4f();